-Did you know that 92.4% of customers use reviews when purchasing products or selecting a service?
+Did you know that around 92.4% of customers use reviews when purchasing products or selecting a service?
 For a local electrical contractor, this means online reviews are more than just helpful—they’re essential.

-With 70% of consumers using rating filters and 35% considering only businesses with four stars or higher, more positive Google reviews might be the edge your business needs.
+With around 70% of consumers using rating filters and 35% considering only businesses with four stars or higher, more positive Google reviews might be the edge your business needs.
 However, obtaining more reviews for your electrical business can be a hassle.

 Luckily, we have some strategies and tips on how you can attract more Google reviews and benefit your business.
 In this guide, we're going to cover actionable ways to increase your Google reviews, thus building trust and securing 5-star reviews For your electrician business.